dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 This must be tested across all platforms like the previous implementation.

-3. Dump Auto triage tool:
+3. Dump Auto triage tool: This tool will help up extract exceptions from dump files.
+That can later be used to create a github/azure issue.

 * This tool we can use to analyze dumps (extract details on exceptions) on the helix agent.
 * Tool looks for work item’s uploaded dump files.
 If it finds any dumps for the work item, then it downloads the dump file.
 * Will use CLRMD/windbg (for windows)/gdb (for non windows) to open the dump file and look for exceptions and get the stack trace.
 In this we are not sure what exceptions we should look for in the dump files.
-* We can then get the stack trace and create github issues/ azdo issues.
+* We can then get the stack trace and create github issue/ azdo issue.

 ## Risk:
 1. In the first two implementations (with or without vs test runner), we will have to test this across all platforms.
 We will have to make sure we allot good time for testing across all platforms.